 If you want to understand pastel colors, you have to first understand the concept of tinting.
 Pastel colors are not normally visible on the traditional painter’s color wheel, which typically feature only primary, secondary, or tertiary colors.
 So, pastel colors have white mixed in to them to soften their overall look while maintaining the character of the original color.
 For example, a light pastel pink is a softened version of the primary red color.

 How Can You Make Pastel Colors?

 Pastel hues can be achieved through a process of tinting.
 In color theory, a tint is any combination of colors that mix with white to decrease the darkness of the original color.
 Alternatively, shading is the same thing, but instead of white, you mix colors with black to increase the darkness of the original color.
 Therefore, pastels are colors that have been tinted and mixed with white to be pale and soft.

-7 of Your Favorite Pastel Hues (Hex Codes Included)
+7 of Our Favorite Pastel Hues

 1. Baby Blue (B2CEfE)

 Pastel blue is a combination of the primary color blue, tinted with white.

 They don’t call it ‘baby’ for nothing.
 This tint may play a starring role in your nursery’s wallpaper, but it could also make a great pastel background for your next design project.
 It oozes youth, vitality, and playfulness.
 By adding white to blue, you can create other popular pastel blue colors like sky blue, pale blue, powder blue, and light blue.

 Pastel pink is a combination of the primary color red, tinted with a lot of white.